 Inks From Jacques Herbin - 1798

-Jacques Herbin is on of the oldest names in the ink world, around since 1670.
+Jacques Herbin is on of the oldest names in the ink world.
 In 1798 they first introduced their own range of inks.
 In recent years Jacques Herbin have launched a new ink, with much fanfare and publicity.
 Each ink is a different colour featuring metallic flecks which give the ink a unique shimmer.

-The new 1798 ink range celebrates their first ever ink with a brand new colour - purple.
+The 1798 ink range launched in July 2017 with a brand new colour - purple.
 Amethyst to be precise, inspired by the jewels from the Ural mountains at the edge of Europe and Asia.
+The second ink is Cornaline d'Egypte, launched mid-July 2018 and celebrates the Egyptians love of Carnelian, the orange/red gemstone which for them symbolised life

 As will all particulate inks, the best results will be achieved with wetter pens and broader nibs.
 Pens with fine or extra fine nibs may need washing through if they get clogged and some pens may not be best suited such as vintage pens.